martinesmann/cb-n1ql-index-demo/README.md

 In a small application, adding one index to one attribute changed the execution time from +2min. to 2 seconds.
 No changes were made to the query itself, the only change was the index!

-Note: The above query time is not for a single N1QL query but for a sequence of multiple queries in the application on a relatively low-powered VM.
+>Note: The above query time is not for a single N1QL query but for a sequence of multiple queries in the application on a relatively low-powered VM.

 The expected execution time for a query greatly depends on query complexity and the system, the Couchbase Server and hardware.

 Therefore to to give a more accurate answer a test bench is needed.
 A well defined set of tests that can be run on different systems to reveal the actual performance metrics for a given setup.
 In this way a measurement can be given for an actual system and query.

-So, instead of just claiming that N1QL is fast, we can could test it on an actual system: your own setup!
+So, instead of just claiming that N1QL is fast, we can test it on an actual system: your own setup!

 ##Creating a test bench
 First, performance is challenging.
 It's a challenge to measure, but the real issue is that often we forget WHAT we are testing and therefore also forget when to start the "stopwatch" and when to stop it again.